-No, you will not make any money because, despite the outrageous claims, AZ Millionaire Method is nothing more than a 13 page PDF with links to Amazon's publically available training on what the Amazon Associates program is.
+No, you will not make any money because, despite the outrageous claims, AZ Millionaire Method is just a short PDF with links to Amazon's publically available training on what the Amazon Associates program is.

-Seriously, I'm struggling to even call this eBook ‘training' because how on earth can you learn how to make money with Amazon in a couple of short paragraphs?
+Seriously, I'm struggling to call this eBook ‘training' because how on earth can you learn how to make money with Amazon in a few short paragraphs?!

 I wish I was exaggerating, but take a look at the contents page:

-And if you think the information on the other 10 pages are going to guarantee your future financial freedom, think again…
+And if you think the information on the other 10 pages are going to secure your future financial freedom, think again.

 When you're learning how to make money through Amazon Kindle publishing or setting up an Amazon WebStore, you need more than:

-“Amazon is good, go to Amazon.com here and get started.”
+“Amazon is good, go to Amazon.com and get started.”

-There's nothing revolutionary, no step-by-step training and nothing you can't find doing a quick Google search.
+There's nothing revolutionary here, no step-by-step training and nothing you can't find for free online.

 What I Like About AZ Millionaire Method

-One of the positive things I can say about this program is it comes with a 60-day money-back guarantee, one I intend to take full advantage of.
+One of the positive things I can say is this program comes with a 60-day money-back guarantee, one I intend to take full advantage of.

-I'm sure 1,000's of others will do exactly that too once they realise they've bought the most overpriced PDF file in history.
+I'm sure the 1,000s of others duped by the sales page will do too, once they realise they've bought the most overpriced PDF file in the history of mankind.

-(Be sure to double-check the terms and conditions though as I don't think the upsells are covered by the same refund policy.)
+Just double-check the terms and conditions as I don't think upsells are covered.

 1. The ‘Training' Is A Total Joke

-I can't get over the fact this is nothing more than a recycled eBook being peddled as a life-changing, guaranteed millionaire maker.
+I can't get over how this is nothing more than an outdated eBook being peddled as a life-changing, guaranteed millionaire maker.

-Even with the best training in the world, starting your first online business will inevitably mean you'll have questions, get stuck or want to get feedback from someone more experienced.
+Even with the best training in the world, starting your first online business will inevitably mean you'll have questions at some point, get stuck or want to get feedback from someone more experienced.

-One thing I really hate about so many so-called make money online programs out there is how they blatantly lie about how much money you can make.
-They pick numbers out of the sky and tell you you'll be making $100,000's in a matter of days with no real work or effort involved.
+One thing I really hate about so-called make money online programs is how they blatantly lie about how much money you can make.

-Ryan Ford is flat out lying when he says this crappy eBook is all you need to start making $3,000 a day.
-That's a flat out lie.
+Ryan Ford is flat out lying when he says this crappy eBook is all you need to make $3,000 a day.

-Ryan Ford also recommends the people promoting his latest eBook use his hyped-up email marketing templates to entice people to sign up that say things like:
+Ryan Ford also tells people promoting his program to use his hyped-up email templates to entice people to sign up that say things like:

 4. Everything On AZMillionaireMethod.com Is A Lie

-The AZ Millionaire Method sales video tries to convince you this is the life-changing money making method you've been looking for by giving you real-life success stories from members who have become millionaires.
+The AZ Millionaire Method sales video tries to convince you this is the life-changing money making method you've been looking for by showing success stories from members who have become millionaires…

 Except these people are paid Fiverr actors earning $5 for reading off a script.

-Here's the woman from the sales video who told us she's been following the eBook instructions for 48 weeks now and has hit her target of becoming a millionaire:
+Here's the woman who told us she's been following the eBook instructions for 48 weeks and has already hit her target of becoming a millionaire: